 The Texas A&M University System National Laboratories Office opened in 2018 to support the system’s role in the management of Los Alamos National Laboratory.
 The office works to expand engagement of system faculty and researchers, students and staff with the national laboratories.

-The Texas A&M System is one of the largest higher education systems in the nation, with an annual budget of $6.3 billion.
-Through its statewide network of 11 universities and eight state agencies, it educates more than 151,000 students and makes more than 22 million additional educational contacts through service and outreach programs annually.
-Systemwide, research and development expenditures exceeded $1 billion in FY 2019.
+The Texas A&M University System is one of the largest higher education systems in the nation, with an annual budget of $7.2 billion.
+Through its statewide network of 11 universities and eight state agencies, it educates more than 153,000 students and makes more than 23 million additional educational contacts through service and outreach programs annually.
+Systemwide research and development expenditures exceeded $1 billion in FY 2023.

-The Texas A&M University System seeks partners who share its commitment to national security and welcomes collaborators from the U.S. government, industry, national labs and other academic institutions.
-Join us!
+The Texas A&M University System seeks partners who share its commitment to national security and welcomes collaborators from the U.S. government, industry, national labs, and other academic institutions.